ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 {% block merging_bursts %}
 ## Merging Sentinel-1 Single-Burst InSAR Products

 !!!
-Warning "The merge_tops_burst workflow has been deprecated"
+Warning "The merge_tops_burst workflow is no longer available"

     In the past, Burst InSAR products generated using the `INSAR_ISCE_BURST` job type could be merged together manually using the `merge_tops_burst.py` workflow.
 This Python script is no longer supported.
 Please use the